 Consumers cannot sue for negligence, defective products or scams.
 Even if a retirement account disappears, a home is dangerous and defective, or a loved one suffers harm in a nursing home, a forced arbitration clause means there is no right to take the company responsible to court.

-People who have been harmed by discrimination, negligence, defective products or scams should not be forced into arbitration: they should have a choice.
+People who have been harmed by discrimination, negligence, defective products, cheated out of wages, or scammed should not be forced into arbitration: they should have a choice.

-Congress must pass the Arbitration Fairness Act so that arbitration is always a choice.
-Consumers and employees must have a fair shot at getting justice when they are harmed by companies.
-It’s time to put an end to the abusive practice of forced arbitration, and to bring more accountability to the business world.
+Learn more about why Congress must pass the Forced Arbitration Injustice Repeal (FAIR) Act so that arbitration is always a choice.
+Consumers, workers, and small businesses must have a fair shot at getting justice when they are harmed.
+It’s time to put an end to the abusive practice of forced arbitration.